-Nepton: On August 10th, 2017, the Chevrette showing was mapped and grab sampled.
+Nepton: On August 10, 2017, the Chevrette showing was mapped and grab sampled.
 The northeastern portion of the stripped outcrop is occupied by a strongly oxidized-mineralized zone (gossan) measuring 50 m in length and 4 m in width.
 The zone is oriented northeast to southwest and is located within the Doré Lake anorthosite that is weakly sheared in the southwest portion of the outcrop but increases in strength in the northeastern portion of the outcrop, in the vicinity of mineralized zone.
-17 grab samples were collected, and the best results were obtained in the gossan area of the mineralized zone and returned anomalous values of well over 100 ppb Au and between 1.66% Cu and 8.36% Cu.
+Seventeen grab samples were collected, and the best results were obtained in the gossan area of the mineralized zone and returned anomalous values of well over 100 ppb Au and between 1.66% Cu and 8.36% Cu.

-On October 2nd and 3rd 2017 geological mapping was conducted on the Twin Zone showing.
-19 grab samples were collected within sheared and mineralized zones located in the Doré Lake anorthosite.
+On October 2 and 3, 2017 geological mapping was conducted on the Twin Zone showing.
+Nineteen grab samples were collected within sheared and mineralized zones located in the Doré Lake anorthosite.
 The best results returned 1.16 g/t Au and 4.87% Cu within a strongly sheared-oxidized-gossan zone.
 The shear is oriented N225° (SW) and dips 63° to the northwest.
 The sample contains approximately 20% malachite (sample # E25224).
 Further work is required on this property starting with a thorough-in depth compilation of all historical available data.

-Copper Cliff: At the end of the 2019 fall drilling campaign on Bateman Bay, one 461m drill hole was completed on the 100% owned Copper Cliff property, located in McKenzie Township.
+Copper Cliff: At the end of the 2019 fall drilling campaign on Bateman Bay, one 461m drill hole was completed on the 100%-owned Copper Cliff property, located in McKenzie Township.
 Three isolated anomalous gold zones were intersected returning 3.11 g/t Au over 0.95 m, 1.24 g/t Au over 1.4 m, and 2.85 g/t Au over 1.41 m.

-Lac Antoinette and Lac Elaine: Late in the summer, shoreline prospecting and mapping was completed at the Lac Antoinette and Lac Elaine properties west of Chibougamau.
-Anomalous copper values ranging from 0.13% to 0.32% Cu were reported in 6 grab samples on the two properties.
+Lac Antoinette and Lac Elaine, Gwillim, Berrigan south: Late in the summer 2021, shoreline prospecting and mapping was completed at the Lac Antoinette and Lac Elaine properties west of Chibougamau.
+Anomalous copper values ranging from 0.13% to 0.32% Cu were reported in six grab samples on the two properties.
+During the summer of 2022, prospection and sampling was performed over the above Chibougamau properties.
+The worked performed included beep-mat prospection, input reconnaissance, sampling for base metal, gold and silver, as well as sampling a number of rocks for lithogeochemistry.
+A final report is in preparation.

-General information: The exploration expenditures for each of the properties are outlined in Note 12 to the annual audited financial statements for the year ended December 31, 2020.
+General information: The exploration expenditures for each of the properties are outlined in Note 14 to the annual audited financial statements for FY 2022.

 Of note, CIM was approached by several companies that are interested in acquiring the Corporation's properties or the Corporation as a whole.
-None of these lengthy discussions led to an acceptable proposal, thus our decision to resume testing targets defined by our previous work.
+None of these lengthy discussions led to an acceptable proposal; thus our decision to resume testing targets defined by our previous work.

 A very high resolution airborne magnetic survey was completed during the winter in 2021.
-The survey totaling over 3850 line km was flown at 25 meters line spacing at very low altitude and covered the following CIM properties: Bateman Bay, Berrigan Mine and Berrigan South, Lac Antoinette, Lac Élaine and Lac Chibougamau, Virginia, Kokko Creek, Qc Chibougamau, Grand Roy and Copper Cliff.
+The survey totaling over 3,850 line km was flown at 25 meters line spacing at very low altitude and covered the following CIM properties: Bateman Bay, Berrigan Mine and Berrigan South, Lac Antoinette, Lac Élaine and Lac Chibougamau, Virginia, Kokko Creek, Chibougamau, Grand Roy and Copper Cliff.

-Database for several of the CIM projects are still being updated.
+Databases for several of the CIM projects are still being updated.